Skip Navigation

 OU NAS offers a Bachelor of Arts, a minor, and a Master of Arts in Native American Studies.
 Our curriculum uses distinctly Indigenous perspectives to place the sovereignty of Native nations and the cultures of Native peoples at the center of academic study.

-In addition to core courses in Indigenous theory and research methods, the Native American Studies curriculum currently supports intensive study in three interrelated areas of emphasis that are synthetic and interdisciplinary in nature: Tribal Governance and Policy; Indigenous Media and Arts; and Language, History, and Cultural Knowledges.
+In addition to core courses in Indigenous theory and research methods, the Native American Studies curriculum currently supports intensive study in four interrelated areas of emphasis that are synthetic and interdisciplinary in nature: Tribal Governance and Policy; Indigenous Media and Arts; History and Cultural Knowledges; and Native American Languages.
 Coursework is, at the same time, focused and flexible.
 Students are encouraged to combine areas of emphasis according to their own scholarly and professional goals.

 Our first degree was awarded in 1996.
 Since then, 325 students have graduated with either a BA, minor or MA in Native American Studies.
 Many of our undergraduate students pursue a second major or minor in fields such as Anthropology, Political Science, History, Psychology, Health & Exercise Science, and more.